oss-tsukuba/gfarm-s3-minio-web/INSTALL.en.md

 wsgi server (gunicorn),
 and WebUI framework (Django).

+NOTE: nginx is not supported

+NOTE: Apache comes with Centos7 does not support AF_UNIX communication to wsgi.
+In this document, the communication configuration that uses AF_INET is described.

 ### 1.1 Quick Installation

-Though the Gfarm-S3 installation procedure is complecated for Gfarm-S3 depends on non-standard software, the following procedure will do for most environment.
+Though the Gfarm-S3 installation procedure is complicated for Gfarm-S3 depends on non-standard software, the following procedure will do for most environment.

 [IMPORTANT NOTE] Gfarm S3 requires Gfarm 2.7 (or later).
-The system administorate priviliege (root) and
+The system administrator privileges (root) and
-Gfarm administrator (gfarmadm) privilege are required.
+Gfarm administrator (gfarmadm) privileges are required.

 ##### Choose working directory
 (feel free to remove working directory after installation procedure finished)